cwoodall/cwoodall-hugo/content/posts/2022-01-02-obsidian-ios-sync.md

 <img src="/img/posts/2022-01-02-obsidian-ios-sync.md/shortcut-sync.png" width="200px" />

-So long as you keep a strict discipline of pulling before making changes, and pushing changes from your Linux, Mac and Windows Obsidian instances this setup is pretty stable.
-It is a little additional step to manually sync.
+So long as you keep a strict discipline of pulling before making changes, and pushing changes from your Linux, Mac and Windows Obsidian instances frequently, this setup is pretty stable.
+It is a little additional step to manually trigger the sync shortcuts, when compared to a solution like Obsidian Sync, or iCloud which are all passive.
 If you end up with merge conflicts you will need to manually resolve them using `lg2`.
+This can be tricky because it diverges from `git` sometimes, and I found the documentation sparse.

-Here is an example of using these shortcuts in action:
+Here is an example of the shortcuts in action:

 <embed src="/img/posts/2022-01-02-obsidian-ios-sync.md/2022-01-02 18-06-40.mp4" autostart="false" height="300" width="100%"></emb>